 11 of the Best Apps to Sell Clothes Online

-Clearing out your wardrobe and identifying those items of clothing you no longer wear can be hard.
+Clearing out your wardrobe and identifying those items of clothing you no longer wear can be challenging.
 Some find it hard to part with items they have fond memories of, while others hate throwing their gently used clothing in the trash.

 In recent years, there has been an increase in apps to sell clothes if the items are in good condition.
 Not only will this make you some extra cash, but it also means that you are living a more sustainable lifestyle – recycling instead of just sending more clothing to a landfill.